Dinujaya-Sandaruwan/Setup-qtorrent-seedbox/README.md

 ## Step 7: Add a Magnet Link

-- Log in to the Web UI using your username and password.
+- Log in to the Web UI using your username (admin) and password (none).
 - Look for an option to add a new torrent, often labeled as "Add Torrent" or "Add URL."
 - Paste the magnet link and initiate the addition process.